CartoDB/Canarsie/README.md

 Last week brought news that New York's Metropolitan Transit Authority (MTA) was considering how to repair damage to the Canarsie Tunnel, the vital connection used by the L train to connect Manhattan and Brooklyn under the East River.
 The damage was caused by flooding from 2012's Hurricane Sandy, and the closures for the repairs will in all likelihood have large consequences for L train riders in the near future.

-As the MTA weighs its options -- which include a full closing of the L train during repairs, or a longer period with weekend only closures -- CartoDB started digging into open data to shed some light on how disruptive the L train closure would be to the people living in Brooklyn.
+As the MTA weighs its options -- which include a full closing of the L train during repairs, or a longer period with weekend-only closures -- CartoDB started digging into open data to shed some light on how disruptive the L train closure would be to the people living in Brooklyn.
 We specifically want to see how many people, their demographics, and the alternatives there are out there for what may come to the L.

 ### The L Train